Celtikill/static-site/docs/deployment.md

-# Deployment Guide
+# Advanced Deployment Guide

+> **Note**: For step-by-step deployment instructions from scratch, see the [Complete Deployment Guide](../DEPLOYMENT_GUIDE.md).

-Comprehensive guide for deploying the AWS Static Website Infrastructure across multiple environments with advanced deployment strategies.
+This guide covers advanced deployment strategies, patterns, and optimizations for the AWS Static Website Infrastructure.

 ## Deployment Overview